OtherActive

 The Critical Skills Employment Permit is available to non-EEA nationals only.
 This means citizens of EU/EEA countries are not eligible, as they have freedom of movement within the EU.
 If you hold an EEA passport, you do not need an employment permit to work in Ireland.

-The structured data does not specify whether health insurance is a requirement for the Critical Skills Employment Permit.
-You should verify with the Department of Enterprise, Tourism and Employment or your employer whether private health insurance is mandatory or recommended.
+Whether health insurance is required for the Critical Skills Employment Permit has not been officially confirmed.
+Verify with the Department of Enterprise, Tourism and Employment or your employer whether private coverage is mandatory or recommended.

-The structured data does not specify what happens to your permit status if your employment ends or your employer ceases operations.
-This is an important question to clarify with the Department of Enterprise, Tourism and Employment, as it may affect your right to remain in Ireland and your path to permanent residency.
+What happens to your permit if your employment ends or your employer ceases operations has not been officially specified.
+This is an important question to clarify with the Department of Enterprise, Tourism and Employment before accepting a position, as it may affect your right to remain in Ireland and your path to PR.

 Ready to Apply?